fesh0r/beebem/README.txt

                  have a standard 31 file catalogue by default.
 If you want a 62 file catalogue (Watford DFS) then format the disc.

+  Eject Disc 0 - Ejects the disc image currently loaded.
+The name of the Eject Disc 1   file currently loaded is shown next to the menu option.

   Write Protect 0 - Toggles write protection for drive 0 or 1.
 Keep discs Write Protect 1   write protected unless you intend to write to them.
                     Also see the WARNING above in the 'Using Disc Images'